Can sub-GeV dark matter coherently scatter on the electrons in the Atom?: Coherent scattering of the electron in an atom

-The corresponding $\rho(r)$ can be calculated by the Fourier transformation of $F(q)$, shown in the Fig.~\ref{fig4:rr}, in which we chose $q_0=25\rm KeV$ for the demonstration.
+The corresponding $\rho(r)$ is calculated by the Fourier transformation of $F(q)$, shown in the Fig.~\ref{fig4:rr}, in which we chose $q_0=25\rm KeV$ for the demonstration.
+Note that the unit charge of the target implies $F(q=0)=1$, thus the normalization factor of $\rho(r)$ in Eq.~\eqref{qrho} is different from that in the table above.
 The $\rho(r)$ of Xenon atom numerically calculated from RHF form factor $F(q)$ is shown in the red solid line of the figure.
+We can see that the negative charge distribution phenomenon discussed in above subsection come out again.
+This is interesting and they can be considered as the effective charge distributions.
+It means that the incident particle can feel the opposite charge effectively in the coordinate space.
 From the figure we can get the following implications.
-It is true that the charge density decreases quickly outside the typical inverse momentum $1/q_0$ in the tophat model, while the distribution of the RHF is similar.
+It is true that the charge density decreases quickly outside the typical inverse momentum $1/q_0$ in the Tophat model, while the distribution of the RHF is similar.
 However, this does not conflict with the measured radius of the atom.
 We can see that the charge density can maintain the oscillating behavior to the large radius.
 One can easily check that the root-mean-square radii in both cases are oscillating divergent functions.
-The results imply that the charge is dominantly located in a very small region near the center of the atom, forming a compact ball which can receive large momentum transfer $q$ and behaving like a particle.
-Thus the non-trivial shape can make the form factor much different from the ordinary consideration.
+The results imply that the charge is dominantly located in a very small region near the center of the atom, The requirement of the coherent scattering $\Delta\bm{x}_{i j}\cdot\bm q<1$ can be satisfied.
+Thus the electrons form a compact ball which can receive large momentum transfer $q$ and behave like a single particle.
+Then the non-trivial shape can make the form factor much different from the ordinary consideration.

-From the Fig.~\ref{fig3:fq} we can see that RHF Xenon $F(q)\sim 0.2$ at $q=50\rm KeV$.
-The physics picture is that the momentum transfer $q$ is much larger than $1/r_0$, then since it is a small angle scattering $Q\gg q$, the wavelength of X-ray is much smaller than the radius of the atom.
-This means that a much smaller X-ray photon which can inject into the interior of the atom, which can still transfer a much larger momentum to the whole atom and strongly interact with it.
-Whether such picture can happen in case of an incident dark matter?
+From the Fig.~\ref{fig4:fNq}, we can see that Xenon RHF form factor $F(q)\sim 0.2$ at $q=50\rm KeV$.
+The physics picture for the the X-ray diffraction on this momentum transfer is that the momentum transfer $q$ is much larger than inverse atom radius $1/r_0$.
+Since it is a small angle (forward) scattering $Q\gg q$, the wavelength of X-ray is much smaller than the radius of the atom.
+This means that a much smaller X-ray photon which can inject into the interior of the atom, can still transfer a much larger momentum to the whole atom and strongly interact with it.
+Whether such physics picture can happen in case of an incident dark matter?
 This will be discussed in the next section.